SoftwareAG/sagdevops-ci-assets/README.md

 ## How it works
 After your pipeline job is set-up, trigger it.
 It will download the pipeline description automatically, then checkout the sources, build the core, deploy the code and run tests.
 Whenever a developer checks in new IS packages and Tests those will be automatically deployed and all new tests will be executed.
-For this to work, the structure defined here  _https://github.com/SoftwareAG/webmethods-sample-project-layout.git_ has followed.
+For this to work, the structure defined here  _https://github.com/SoftwareAG/webmethods-sample-project-layout.git_ has to be adhered.

 ## Notice
 The wM Test Suite tests will have to be places in a directory a *setup* directory inside the test project, so that it can be picked up by the test executor.